RaphaelRibes/GeCKO-MTruncatula/README.md

 &nbsp;
 ### Running a workflow

-The /home/user/GeCKO path refers to the directory you cloned from GitHub.
+*The /home/user/GeCKO path refers to the directory you cloned from GitHub.*

-&nbsp;
 #### Prepare your data and config files
 Copy the appropriate config and cluster_config files and adapt them to your data and cluster.
 For more information on this step, see the more detailed README placed in each workflow folder.